lc2a/grand-bazaar/README.md

-# Marketplace
+# Grand Bazaar

-A shallow microservices implementation of a few features usually found in a marketplace, such as property search, user notifications on new property matching a set of criteria, etc.
+A shallow microservices implementation of a marketplace with a few features such as property search, user notifications on new property matching a set of criteria, etc.
 The approach doesn't leverage CQRS or Event Sourcing.

 Technologies used: